ujjwalguptaofficial/JsValidator/README.md

     alert(Validator.ErrMsg); // Validator.ErrMsg will contains the current Error Message
 }

-//###Note :- the mobile no check is for indian no only.
+//### Note :- the mobile no check is for indian no only.
 So in the case if something is not working for you - you can define the custom check

 ```
 ### Note :- currently we support following datatype -
-1.Email
+1. Email
-2.Url
+2. Url
-3.Mobile
+3. Mobile
-4.Number
+4. Number

 ## Define Custom Check